Show-ha Shoten!: Other groups

+Winners of the Hokkaido / Tohoku regional; they placed second in Wara-Ko their first year, and won in their second year.
+Matsuri Okanda (大神田 祭, Okanda Matsuri) and Haruka Ataru (中 悠, Ataru Haruka) have a mean-spirited comedy style, ridiculing their competitors with bullying observations, and as a result, are not well liked by other comedy teams.

 Publication

 Written by Akinari Asakura and illustrated by Takeshi Obata, Show-ha Shoten! was serialized Shueisha's Jump Squares from October 4, 2021, to August 4, 2025.
 Shueisha is collecting the individual chapters into tankōbon volumes, with the first released on January 4, 2022.

 Both Shueisha and Viz Media are releasing the series in English simultaneously as it is published in Japan, the former on its Manga Plus website and application.
-In June 2022, Viz Media announced that they would begin releasing volumes in print.
+In June 2022, Viz Media announced that it would begin releasing volumes in print.
 The first volume was released on February 7, 2023.